 11.12 Separation

-Any employee, who either resigns with adequate notice or retires, is laid off or is terminated by the Employer, will be entitled to be paid for vacation leave credits.
-In addition, the estate of a deceased employee will be entitled to payment for vacation leave credits.
+Any employee, who has been employed for at least six (6) continuous months, who either resigns with adequate notice or retires, is laid off or is terminated by the Employer, will be entitled to be paid for all vacation leave credits.
+In addition, the estate of a deceased employee will be entitled to payment for all vacation leave credits.

 Addendum